 The Clean Water Act requires operators of construction sites to obtain permit coverage to discharge storm water to a water body or to a municipal storm sewer.
-In Idaho, EPA has issued a general permit for storm water discharges from construction sites.
+EPA has issued a general permit for storm water discharges from construction sites, which covers sites in Indian Country.